zigster64/zts/README.md

 if (is_southern_hemisphere) try zts.writeHeader(data, out);
 ```

+So for our US and EU customers, they get the Notice header followed by the terms and conditions.

+For our AU, NZ, and Sth American customers, because they are upside down, they get the terms and conditions first followed by the Notice header.

 ... not sure how you could even do that in a normal templating flow ?

 So again, its not for everyone, but there are definitely some cases where its just simpler and more powerful to keep the control inside your